SwajalKJha/Adaptive-Cruise-Control/README.md

 4. **Data Logging**: The **ESP32** transmits real-time vehicle telemetry to the cloud for future analysis.

 ## **License**
+ **DO NOT USE THE PROJECT_REPORT.pdf for other uses, it is only meant as a read-only file**.
 This project is open-source and intended for educational purposes.
-Feel free to utilize and modify the code. **DO NOT USE THE PROJECT REPORT.pdf** Contributions for **optimization and efficiency improvements** are highly encouraged.
+Feel free to utilize and modify the code.
+Contributions for **optimization and efficiency improvements** are highly encouraged.

 ## **Core Contributors**
 - **Akshit Bangarwa**